-Information about the Sullivan’s Chant, written for St George’s, can be found here.
+Information about the chant that Sir Arthur Sullivan composed for St George’s can be found here.

 St George’s has excellent ecumenical relationships with other Christian Churches and enjoys the friendship and support of its local neighbours.
 It is especially close to the Old Catholic Church and Lutheran Churches in the city and leads a monthly evening service in the Dresden Frauenkirche.